rust-cli/book/src/tutorial/errors.md

 We don't store the original error, only its string representation.
-The often used [`anyhow`] library has a neat solution for that:
-Similar to our `CustomError` type, its [`Context`] trait can be used to add a description.
+The often used [`anyhow`] library has a neat solution for that: similar to our `CustomError` type, its [`Context`] trait can be used to add a description.
 Additionally, it also keeps the original error, so we get a "chain" of error messages pointing out the root cause.